Torky24/TexBig---Object-Detection/README.md

 IoU (Intersection over Union) is a metric used to evaluate the accuracy of object detection by measuring the overlap between the predicted bounding box and the ground truth bounding box.

-mAP (mean Average Precision) is a performance metric that summarizes the precision-recall curve for object detection, providing an overall measure of detection accuracy.
+The mAP (mean Average Precision) is a performance metric that summarizes the precision-recall curve for object detection, providing an overall measure of detection accuracy.

 The difference between mAP at IoU thresholds of 0.5 and 0.75 lies in the strictness of evaluation criteria; a higher IoU threshold (0.75) requires a more precise overlap between predicted and ground truth bounding boxes, making it a more stringent measure of detection accuracy compared to IoU threshold of 0.5.